JoshuaVylas/Project-1-Week-13---Joshua-Vylasek/README.md

 - Copy the filebeat.config.yml, filebeat.yml, metricbeat.yml and metricbeat.config.yml file to /etc/anisble/.

-- Update the configuration files to include the Private IP of the ELK-VM to the Elasticsearch and Kibana IP and port number line to match the following: output.elasticsearch:
+- Check that the configuration file includes the Private IP of the ELK-VM in the Elasticsearch and Kibana IP and port number line matching the following: output.elasticsearch:
 hosts: "10.1.0.4:9200"
   username: "elastic"